andrewmustea/black_sun/README.md

 # black_sun

-A dark vim color scheme and airline theme.
+A dark vim color scheme, airline theme, and lualine theme.

-To get the color scheme, use vim-plug to install this repo, then add the black_sun colorscheme to your .vimrc or init.vim.
+Heavily inspired by jellybeans and ayu_dark.

-To get the airline theme, use vim-plug to install this repo and run the add_airline_theme.sh script inside the black_sun plugin in your vim plugged directory.
+To get either the vim colorscheme, airline theme, or lualine theme, use your favorite plugin manager to first install this repo.
+Then, add the corresponding lines to your configs below.

-Default vim plugin directory is: ~/.vim/plugged/

-Default neovim plugin directory is: ~/.local/share/nvim/plugged/
+## vim colorscheme

+In your vimrc/init.vim

+    set termguicolors
+    syntax on
+    colorscheme black_sun

+## airline theme

+In your vimrc/init.vim

+    let g:airline_theme = 'black_sun'

+## lualine theme

+In your init.lua config:

+    require('lualine').setup { options = { theme = 'black_sun' } }

-TODO add pictures
+TODO: add pictures